North Korea's latest launches were missiles: South Korean military

 Published Friday, May 10, 2019 1:26AM EDT

-SEOUL, Korea, Republic Of -- The U.S. and South Korean militaries evaluated the two projectiles North Korea flew Thursday as short-range missiles, a South Korean military official said Friday, a day after the North's second launch in five days raised jitters about an unravelling detente between the Koreas and the future of nuclear negotiations between Washington and Pyongyang.
+SEOUL, Korea, Republic Of -- The U.S. and South Korea have determined that two projectiles launched by North Korea were short-range missiles, a South Korean military official said Friday, a day after the North's second launch in five days raised jitters about an unraveling detente between the Koreas and the future of U.S.-North Korea nuclear negotiations.

-The weapons flew 420 kilometres (260 miles) and 270 kilometres (167 miles), respectively, on an apogee of 45 to 50 kilometres (28 to 31 miles), according to Seoul's Joint Chiefs of Staff and Defence Ministry.
-The launches were seen as Pyongyang's brushback pitch toward Washington over deadlocked nuclear negotiations as they continue to struggle with mismatched demands in sanctions relief and disarmament.
+The weapons flew 420 kilometres (260 miles) and 270 kilometres (167 miles), respectively, on Thursday with an apogee of 45 to 50 kilometres (28 to 31 miles), according to Seoul's Joint Chiefs of Staff and Defence Ministry.
+The launches were seen as a possible North Korean warning toward Washington over deadlocked nuclear negotiations as the two sides continue to struggle with mismatched demands on sanctions relief and disarmament.

 North Korea's state-run Korean Central News Agency said Friday that leader Kim Jong Un helped guide the weapons tests on Thursday and learned about "various long-range strike means," but the statement from the propaganda services didn't specify the type of missiles fired.
-Pyongyang's official Rodong Sinmun newspaper published photos that showed Kim, equipped with binoculars and smiling widely, observing the firing of rocket artillery and what appeared to be a short-range ballistic missile fired from a launch vehicle.
+The North's official Rodong Sinmun newspaper published photos showing Kim, equipped with binoculars and smiling widely, observing the firing of rocket artillery and what appeared to be a short-range ballistic missile fired from a launch vehicle.

+South Korea's National Intelligence Service told lawmakers in a closed-door briefing on Friday that the missile is possibly part of a new North Korean weapons system, lawmaker Kim Min-ki said.

-Some analysts say that the new missile would be potentially capable of delivering warheads and striking targets within the entire Korean Peninsula, considering the range and capabilities of the Iskander and North Korea's recent advancements in missile technology.
+Some analysts say the new missile is potentially capable of delivering warheads and striking targets within the entire Korean Peninsula.
+It's unclear how closely the missile matches the capabilities of the Iskander, which can be manoeuvred during flight to improve its chances of evading missile defence systems.

-The South Korean military official said the South Korean and U.S. militaries are jointly analyzing more details from the launch, including whether the missiles fired on Thursday were the same weapons the North tested on Saturday.
+The South Korean military official said the South Korean and U.S. militaries are continuing to jointly analyze details from the launch.
 He didn't want to be named, citing office rules.

 What was launched Thursday is a crucial detail, as North Korea is banned by the United Nations from testing ballistic missiles.
-A major missile test could result in more sanctions, and the North's so far unsuccessful push for large-scale sanctions relief is at the heart of the current diplomatic impasse with Washington.
+A major missile test could result in more sanctions, and North Korea's so far unsuccessful push for large-scale sanctions relief is at the heart of the current diplomatic impasse with Washington.

-South Korea's military initially said Thursday that at least one projectile was launched from the Sino-ri area of North Pyongan province, an area known to have one of North Korea's oldest missile bases where a brigade operates mid-range Rodong missiles.
-It later said there were two launches from the nearby town of Kusong, where North Korea conducted its first successful flight tests of its Hwasong-12 intermediate-range missile and Hwasong-14 intercontinental ballistic missile, both in 2017.
+South Korea's military said the two missiles were launched from the town of Kusong in North Pyongan province, where North Korea conducted its first successful flight tests of its Hwasong-12 intermediate-range missile and Hwasong-14 intercontinental ballistic missile, both in 2017.

-Kusong is also home to missile test facilities that were critical to the development of North Korea's solid-fuel Pukguksong-2, which was successfully flight-tested for the first time in February 2017, in the North's first missile test after President Donald Trump took office.
+Kusong also has missile test facilities that were critical to the development of North Korea's solid-fuel Pukguksong-2, which was successfully flight-tested for the first time in February 2017, in the North's first missile test after President Donald Trump took office.

-Trump told reporters the weapons were smaller, short-range missiles, but: "Nobody's happy about it."
-He has met with Kim at two summits but said Thursday at the White House: "I don't think they're ready to negotiate."
+Trump told reporters the weapons were smaller, short-range missiles, but said "Nobody's happy about it."
+He has met with Kim Jong Un at two summits but said Thursday at the White House that "I don't think they're ready to negotiate."

 South Korean President Moon Jae-in urged North Korea to refrain from actions that could impede diplomacy.
 In an interview with the KBS television network, Moon also said Seoul will explore various options to help revive the talks, including providing food aid to the North and pushing for his fourth summit with Kim.